Ohmydish.com

 Preparing hash browns -- 10 minutes

-PEEL each potato using the potato peeler.
-GRATE each potato and squeeze as much liquid from the potatoes and transfer the grated potato into the large bowl.
-FINELY dice the onion.
+Peel each potato using the potato peeler.
+Grate each potato and squeeze as much liquid from the potatoes and transfer the grated potato into the large bowl.
+Finely dice the onion.

-MIX the grated potatoes, diced onion, 1/2 teaspoon cayenne pepper and 1 tablespoon of plain flour together.
+Mix the grated potatoes, diced onion, 1/2 teaspoon cayenne pepper and 1 tablespoon of plain flour together.
 Season with some salt and pepper.

 Hash browns